maxrumsey/OzStrips/docs/reference/window.md

 ## Menu Bar
 ### Aerodrome
 Set the Aerodrome by clicking on one of the options, or enter the 4 character ICAO code in the text field.
-### View Mode
+### View
 Select the relevant view mode.
 If operating top-down, select "All".
 If one aerodrome is not using OzStrips, select the view mode that also encompasses their position.
 #### Example
 If ADC, SMC and ACD are online, but the ACD is not using OzStrips, the SMC would select "SMC+ACD".

-### Debug
-The SignalR message log can be viewed here.
-You will not need to access this as part of regular use.
+The Smart-Resize option can also be toggled through this menu.

+The presence of the Circuit bay is toggled using this option.

+#### Exception
+If you aren't connected to VATSIM, or connected as an observer, this function won't do anything.

-### About
+### Settings
-View OzStrips information, including version number.
+The Settings window is accessed through this button.
-### View
+### Info
-Sets various view related options.
+Help Pages, the About Window, and Debug settings can be accessed through this dropdown.

 ## Strip Bay
 Each strip bay will display relevant strips.
 See [Stripbay](stripbay.md) for more information.